storm-platform/storm-core/examples/lulc-classification/README.md

 ```

 In the directory created will be a zip file with all the elements needed
-for the playback.
-To play the exported file, you can import the project
+for the reproduction.
+To use the exported file, you can import the
-and then run it:
+project and then run it:

 ``` shell
 bdcrrm-cli project import -f lulc-project/bdcrrm-lulc-classification.zip -d imported_project